pseeth/argbind/README.md

 If you've run into some issues with ArgBind, or have some questions, please ask via Github Issues.
-Projects like ArgBind are pretty tricky to get right, so there are surely some edge cases that have been missed.
+Projects like ArgBind are pretty tricky to get right, so there may be some edge cases that have been missed.